michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_4_QGIS2.md

 ## Make a Population Density Map

 **QGIS 2.18+**

 1. In the Map View again, select Processing > Processing Toolbox > QGIS geoalgorithms > Vector Creation Tools > Random points inside polygons (variable).
  * Input Boundary Layer: NYCT-Langs_ACS_5YR_2015
  * Use value from input field: Arabic
- * Minimum distance: 0.000001
+ * Minimum distance: 0.000000
  * Random points: Create temporary layer
  * Open output file after running algorithkm (YES)
  * OK
+ * When the new layer appears, right click and select 'Save As'
+  * ESRI Shapefile
+  * I'm calling it ArabicDots15 (saved where ever makes sense to you) *If that didn't work, try it again with NYCT-Langs_ACS_5YR_2010* *If neither one works, calculate a new (identical) column using the 'Field Calculator'.
+Output Field Type = Decimal Number (real).
+Precision = 1.
+Select Fields and Values = 'Arabic'.

-**QGIS 2.14-2.16**
+**QGIS 2.14**

 1. In the Map View again, select Vector > Research Tools > Random Dots
  * Input Boundary Layer: NYCT-Langs_ACS_5YR_2015
  * Use value from input field: Arabic
  * Add result to canvas (YES)
- * Output Shapefile: ArabicDots (saved where ever makes sense to you)
+ * Output Shapefile: ArabicDots15 (saved where ever makes sense to you)
  * OK
  * Close

+**ALL QGIS VERSIONS**

 2. Change the Style of the dots so they are 1 PIXEL (Double click the layer name > Style > Simple Marker > Change 'Size' and 'Border' (Change 'Color' if you need/want to)
 3. Deselect the layer with the tracts 'NYCT-Langs_ACS_5YR_15'
 4. You should now see 1 dot representing every Arabic speaker in NYC overlaid on the neighborhood boundaries.

 ### Transform a Vector into a Raster

 **STOP!!!** This is a point where Projections become very important.
 Take a minute to look a the projection you are using.
 The projection for the project is in the bottom right hand corner.
 ![project](https://github.com/michellejm/ConflictUrbanism_LanguageJustice/blob/master/Images/projection.png)
 What projection you want to use could be the topic for an entire class.
 We will use Web Mecator because we plan to use our map as a webmap, and Web Mercator is the standard projection for Web Maps.

 **Change your projection**

-1. Click on the CRS number
+1. Click on the CRS number in the bottom right corner
 2. Select 'Enable on the fly transformations' at the top of the page
 3. Select 'WGS 84 / Pseudo Mercator EPSG 3857'
 4. Double Click on your NYCT-Langs_ACS_5YR_15 layer to be sure that it is ALSO in Psuedo Mercator (it's under 'General')